-Every year, legislators introduce various pieces of legislation related to campaign finance reform, which you can see below.
-Many have been unsuccessful in the past and 2024 was no exception.
-Every single significant campaign finance bills was killed, by not hearing the bill or denying a vote.
+Every year, legislators introduce various pieces of legislation related to campaign finance reform and good governance (see below).
+Many have been unsuccessful in the past and 2025 was no exception.
+Every single significant campaign finance bills was killed, except one.
+And many were killed by not hearing the bill or by denying a vote.
 THIS IS SHAMEFUL.
-Let’s get legislation passed in 2025.
+Let’s get good governance legislation passed in 2026.
+Raise your voice!

 1) RESTRICTING PERSONAL USE OF CAMPAIGN FUNDS